BallOpener/steam-dark-mode/README.md

 Currently in the works.

+### To Do
+- Community Hub
+- Redo Profile
+- Profile sections including activities
+- Fix performance issue (if any)

 ---

 Use the Steam Dark Mode Tool to update and install the Dark Mode for Steam.